DoD-Platform-One/bigbang/CONTRIBUTING.md

 ```

 This will download `husky` and `commitlint` to your local repo and modify your `.git/hooks` to allow husky to run pre-commit hooks.
 Once installed it will enforce the usage of convential-commits.

+#### Combining Multiple Commits

+If you have pushed commits that do not conform to the conventional-commit guide lines, you can combine all of the incorrectly formatted commit messages by using `git rebase`.
+A more expansive guide of how this is done can be found [here](https://www.w3docs.com/snippets/git/how-to-combine-multiple-commits-into-one-with-3-steps.html).

 ## Iron Bank Images